glic3rinu/passlib/docs/lib/passlib.hash.sha512_crypt.rst

 which can be used when the rounds parameter is equal to 5000.

-The algorithm used by SHA512-Crypt is laid out in detail in the specification document linked to below.
+The algorithm used by SHA512-Crypt is laid out in detail in the specification document linked to below [#f1]_.

 Deviations
 ==========
 This implementation of sha512-crypt differs from the specification, and other implementations, in a few ways:

+* Zero-Padded Rounds:

-* The specification does not specify how to deal with zero-padding within the rounds portion of the hash.
+  The specification does not specify how to deal with zero-padding within the rounds portion of the hash.
 No existing examples or test vectors have zero padding, and allowing it would result in multiple encodings for the same configuration / hash.
-  To prevent this situation, PassLib will throw an error if the rounds in a hash have leading zeros.
+  To prevent this situation, PassLib will throw an error if the rounds parameter in a hash has leading zeros.

+* Restricted salt string character set:

-* While the underlying algorithm technically allows salt strings to contain any possible byte value besides ``\x00`` and ``$``, this would conflict with many uses of sha512-crypt, such as within unix ``/etc/shadow`` files.
-Futhermore, most unix systems will only generate salts using the standard 64 characters listed above.
+  The underlying algorithm can unambigously handle salt strings which contain any possible byte value besides ``\x00`` and ``$``.
-  This implementation follows along with that, by strictly limiting salt strings to the least common denominator, ``[./0-9A-Za-z]``.

-* Before generating a hash, PassLib encodes unicode passwords using UTF-8.
-  While the algorithm accepts passwords containing any 8-bit value except for ``\x00``, it specifies no preference for encodings, or for handling unicode strings.
+  However, Passlib strictly limits salts to the :mod:`hash 64 <passlib.utils.h64>` character set, as nearly all implementations of sha512-crypt generate and expect salts containing those characters, but may have unexpected behaviors for other character values.

+* Unicode Policy:

+  The underlying algorithm takes in a password specified as a series of non-null bytes, and does not specify what encoding should be used; though a ``us-ascii`` compatible encoding is implied by nearly all implementations of sha512-crypt as well as all known reference hashes.

+  In order to provide support for unicode strings, PassLib will encode unicode passwords using ``utf-8`` before running them through sha512-crypt.
+If a different encoding is desired by an application, the password should be encoded before handing it to PassLib.

 References
 ==========
-* `sha-crypt specification <http://www.akkadia.org/drepper/sha-crypt.html>`_ - Ulrich Drepper's SHA-256/512-Crypt specification, reference implementation, and test vectors
+.. [#f1] Ulrich Drepper's SHA-256/512-Crypt specification, reference implementation, and test vectors - `sha-crypt specification <http://www.akkadia.org/drepper/sha-crypt.html>`_